ZacGamble/tower/tower/readme.md

 ### Working with Auth0

-This library provides easily configured middleware that will validate user auth tokens, roles, permissions and provides a simple approach to get userInfo associted with a user account.
+This library provides easily configured middleware that will validate user auth tokens, roles, permissions and provides a simple approach to get userInfo associated with a user account.
 Each middleware will call next with an error on any failure so be sure to setup a default error handler.
 Also note that we extend the express request object with

 - req.user: `{ UserIdentity }`
 - req.userInfo: `{ UserInfo }`